TSRC links: FRONT PAGE ...

 always short cons.
 You buy a counterfeit ticket from a scalper on a street, and

 the scam is complete.
-Or maybe, you participate in an online auction over a
+Or maybe, you participate in an online auction over a period of days.

 Ticket scams can be inside jobs.
 Perhaps a co-worker sells you a